iutzeler/skwdro/doc/why_skwdro.rst

 +-------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------+--------------------------------------------+

 If the problem at hand benefits most from WDRO, a lot of good technical solutions should be found in e.g. `the python-dro library <python-dro.org>`__.
-But in most cases, its application will not be directly possible: you shoud then turn to our library to leverage :eq:`dual_loss`.
+But in most cases, its application will not be directly possible: you shoud then turn to our library to leverage :eq:`dual_loss_remind`.

-The smoothness of the *"log-average-exponential"* (i.e. log-sum-exp) expression in :eq:`dual_loss` is its main selling point: you can now plug it in you favorite SGD algorithm to get a solution, skipping theoretical work.
+The smoothness of the *"log-average-exponential"* (i.e. log-sum-exp) expression in :eq:`dual_loss_remind` is its main selling point: you can now plug it in you favorite SGD algorithm to get a solution, skipping theoretical work.
-One of the main goals of the library is to offer the estimation of :eq:`dual_loss` on a plater, battery-included: the loss is differentiable by autodiff capabilities in order to plug it in your usual descent algotithm and some freedom is left for you to tune it through the ``PyTorch`` library.
+One of the main goals of the library is to offer the estimation of :eq:`dual_loss_remind` on a plater, battery-included: the loss is differentiable by autodiff capabilities in order to plug it in your usual descent algotithm and some freedom is left for you to tune it through the ``PyTorch`` library.
 Thus we advise readers to take a good look at the `PyTorch interface tutorial <pytorch.html>`_ to learn how to use the interfaces.

 References